open-navigation/opennav_amd_demonstrations/README.md

 Parent launch file for robot base `ros2 launch honeybee_bringup robot.launch.py` with options:
 - `use_simulation` whether to launch on hardware or in simulation with appropriate nodes

-- `use_sim_time` whether the node should use simulation (ROS) time or the wall clock
+## Build

+TODO

-Apparently need to build a few things from source because clearpath depends on unreleased software...
+You need to build a few things from source because clearpath depends on unreleased software...
 Or setup using their repos:

 ```
 wget https://packages.clearpathrobotics.com/public.key -O - | sudo apt-key add -